 If you have a budget number in mind, start there.
 If not, at least identify the scope of what you’re looking for.
 Is it a mansion, a tiny house, or somewhere in between?
 This will give your web designer some idea of your expectations and help them ask the right questions along the way.

 Regardless, don’t get caught up with exact numbers at this point.
 Price alone is a poor foundation for planning a website and can lead to cutting corners and a poorly designed, under-performing result.
 Instead, revisit your budget after you’ve gone through your initial planning.
 By then, you will have a much clearer picture of what you want from your website, and your web designer can provide a more accurate estimate.

 Website strategic planning starts with a deep understanding of your business, your target audience, and your message.
 If you’ve done an overall marketing plan, you probably already have a strong grasp on this.

 As you’re planning your new website, think about answering these three questions for your visitor: Who are you?
 Why should I care?
 What do you want me to do?

-Your website needs to introduce your business to your audience.
+Your web design needs to introduce your business to your audience.
 First, this means you need to tell people what you do.
 Your visitors have a short attention span, so make it obvious from the instant someone hits your homepage.